terabitbaci/web-developers-toolkit/capstone-projects/api-capstone-step-by-step.md

 # API capstone steps

-## Create a Proof of Concept (Minimum Viable Product)
+1. Create a Proof of Concept

-* come up with useful idea for the capstone
+    1.1. come up with useful idea for the capstone

-* find the APIs to support it
+    2.1. find the APIs to support it

-* test that the APIs are working in Ajax and that they are returning the relevant data
+    3.1. test that the APIs are working in Ajax and that they are returning the relevant data

-## Create the Minimum Viable Product (MVP)
+2. Create the Minimum Viable Product (MVP)

-* create a Github repository (on the Github server) with a name like this: [name-of-the-project] + [name-of-the-used-apis] + "capstone"; the name will contain only lower case letters and dashes (-) between the words
+    2.1. create a Github repository (on the Github server) with a name like this: [name-of-the-project] + "-api-capstone"; the name will contain only lower case letters and dashes (-) between the words

-* clone locally in order to create the local folder
+    2.2. clone locally in order to create the local folder

-* in this folder we will create a blank index.html file; styles.css file; app.js file
+    2.3. in this folder we will create a blank index.html file; styles.css file; app.js file

-* in index.html will create the links to the styles.css and the app.js
+    2.4. in index.html will create the links to the styles.css and the app.js

-* in the same folder will create an empty readme file
+    2.5. in the same folder will create an empty readme file

-* follow the Thinkful course part about the wireframes and user cases
+    2.6. follow the Thinkful course part about the wireframes and user cases

-* create the html and css look and feel to the height of detail possible without javascript
+    2.7. create the html and css look and feel to the height of detail possible without javascript

-* create the JS functionality (will integrate the API tests from the beginning )</li>
+    2.8. create the JS functionality (will integrate the API tests from the beginning)

-## Convert the MVP into the final product
+3. Convert the MVP into the final product

-* make the website easy to use by the visitor (3 click rule)
+    3.1. make the website easy to use by the visitor (3 click rule)

-* make website code easy to maintain (expensive comments where necessary)
+    3.2. make website code easy to maintain (expensive comments where necessary)

-* add the necessary accessibility code
+    3.3. add the necessary accessibility code

-* improve the overall speed of the website
+    3.4. improve the overall speed of the website

-* end to end testing
+    3.5. end to end testing

-* graceful error handling
+    3.6. graceful error handling

-* non-tech user feedback
+    3.7. non-tech user feedback

-* complete the readme file
+    3.8. complete the readme file

-## Deliver
+4. Deliver